codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/en/game-about.md

 You have to write a hero bot that will beat other bots by points.
 All players play on the same field.
 Hero can move to empty cells in four directions but cannot move to the previous cell.

-On its path a hero can encounter acorns, gold, fly agarics, death caps, blueberries or other heroes.
+On its path a hero can encounter acorns, strawberry, fly agarics, death caps, blueberries or other heroes.
 If hero eats an acorn it becomes shorter by 4 cells.
 If its length is less than 2, it dies.
-For gold, blueberry and dead competitors hero gets bonus points[(?)](#ask).
+For strawberry, blueberry and dead competitors hero gets bonus points[(?)](#ask).
 For its own death and eaten acorns hero gets demerit points[(?)](#ask).
 The points are summed up.